Welcome to today's edition of the Rush 24-7 podcast.

 There are probably more choices than this.

-What's more important to the media trying to convince us that bin Laden was still in charge of Al Qaeda or trying to convince us that Obama was in charge of the raid that killed him.
+But as I gaze and study, and I do that a lot, what's more important to the media trying to convince us that bin Laden was still in charge of al-Qaeda or trying to convince us that Obama was in charge of the raid that killed him?

-You think they're working harder on that.
+You think they're working harder on that?

 They're working overtime on trying to convince us that Obama was in charge of the raid that killed him, even though we all know it was Panetta.